 - Chemical etch.
 This is the lowest quality preparation method.
 It is inherently inconsistent, which means the liner material won’t adhere to the bed uniformly…and will scrape/peel off after the fact.
-If an installer says they use a chemical etch process exclusively, walk away.
+If an installer says they use a chemical etch process exclusively, run.

-- Scotchbrite scuff prep.
-This is the most common form of surface preparation, and most Line-X and Rhino installers rely upon this method.
+- ScotchBrite scuff prep.
+This is the most common form of surface preparation, and most Line-X and Rhino installers rely upon this method (only it must be said that they’re supposed to use a better method).
 If done correctly, scuffing the original bed surface will help the the liner material bond completely.
 The quality of this prep process is dictated by the experience of the person doing the prep work…which is why you want to work with the best installer possible.

 - Hand sand block.
-In some ways, this is a step above the scothbrite prep process, except that it’s still very much dependent on the experience of the person doing the sanding.
+In some ways, this is a step above the ScotchBrite prep process, except that it’s still very much dependent on the experience of the person doing the sanding.

 - Power sanding with dual action sander.
 This is the best prep process there is.
 However, it’s very time consuming.
 If you find an installer that uses power tools to prep your bed’s paint, expect to pay a slight premium.